 NAEP's purpose is to report to the public on the status of academic achievement in America.
 The assessment does not report results for individual students, but only for groups of test-takers having large, representative samples, e.g., students from rural schools, from various ethnic groups, or from participating states, and, on a trial basis, large urban school districts.
 It must be able to provide data for fair and accurate comparisons between the states and subgroups on which it reports.
-The background data play a crucial role in ensuring the fair comparisons-over time and between student groups-that are at the heart of NAEP's mission and value.
+The contextual data play a crucial role in ensuring the fair comparisons-over time and between student groups-that are at the heart of NAEP's mission and value.

-Nature and Purpose of Background Data
+Nature and Purpose of Contextual Data

 The most recent NAEP reauthorization (P.L.
-107-110) gives the National Assessment Governing Board "final authority" to approve "all cognitive and non-cognitive assessment items."
-This framework deals with the non-cognitive side of the Board's responsibility, including the items that identify students in NAEP's required reporting categories and the other information that provides a context for results and tracks factors associated with academic achievement.
+107-110) gives the National Assessment Governing Board "final authority" to approve "all cognitive and noncognitive assessment items."
+This framework deals with the non-cognitive side of the Board's responsibility, including the items that identify students in NAEP's required reporting categories and the other information that provides a context for results and track factors associated with academic achievement.

 The term "non-cognitive," as used in the law, seems more inclusive than the phrase "background questions" by which the collection of non-academic information has been termed by NAEP in the past.
-However, non-cognitive is also less readily understandable than background information, and so the two terms will be used interchangeably in this document.
-Both will refer to all of the information beyond the academic assessment that NAEP uses to make its academic results more meaningful to the public.
+However, non-cognitive is also less readily understandable than background or contextual information.
+In this document the terms will be used interchangeably to refer to all of the information beyond the academic assessment that NAEP uses to make its academic results more meaningful to the public.